Homegrown, clean and cost-effective energy

 Owned and operated wind farms

-We own and operate four wind farms across Iowa, Wisconsin and Minnesota.
+We own and operate wind farms across Iowa, Wisconsin and Minnesota.
+We also own part of a wind farm in Oklahoma that sells energy to Google.

 Learn about how these projects will deliver clean and affordable energy to customers, enhance our environmental stewardship and drive economic growth.